-Plans are under way for the construction of the Ruth Mulan Chu Chao Center, a new HBS Executive Education facility that will serve both as the gateway to the School for the more than 10,000 executives who attend classes here each year and as a vibrant hub that will enable them to convene with each other, with faculty, and with students from the MBA and Doctoral programs.
-The architectural firm of Goody Clancy will design the new building, which will be built on the site where Kresge Hall now stands.
-The project celebrated its groundbreaking in April 2014 and is expected to be completed by Summer 2016.
+The construction of the Ruth Mulan Chu Chao Center will be complete and dedicated on June 6, 2016.
+This new HBS Executive Education facility will serve both as the gateway to the School for the more than 10,000 executives who attend classes here each year and as a vibrant hub that will enable them to convene with each other, with faculty, and with students from the MBA and Doctoral programs.
+The Boston architectural firm of Goody Clancy has designed the new building, which has been built on the site where Kresge Hall once stood.

 An extraordinary gift to Harvard University and HBS from a Dr. James Si-Cheng Chao and Family Foundation is funding both the new Executive Education facility and financial assistance for deserving MBA students from China, or whose families are from China.
 The gift is a tribute to the life and legacy of the late Ruth Mulan Chu Chao, beloved matriarch of this prominent and accomplished Chinese-American family with significant Harvard ties.
 The Chao Family—the only family in the School’s history to have had four daughters attend—poignantly made their gift during the 50th anniversary celebration of women in Harvard’s full-time MBA Program and the 375th anniversary of Harvard University.